 By Richard Cherwitz

-Richard Cherwitz is the Ernest S. Sharpe Centennial Professor in the Moody College of Communication at the University of Texas at Austin.
+Richard Cherwitz is the Ernest A. Sharpe centennial professor emeritus at the University of Texas at Austin.